What’s Going on in Niue?

 The third week in October is when Niue commemorates becoming a self-governing state in free association with New Zealand.
 There are three public holidays included in the week, as well as festivities from a flag-raising ceremony to cultural performances to sporting competitions.
 Attending the festivities is an absolute must if you’re on the island during this time.

 The Constitution Day public holidays take place from October 19 to 21.
 The week of celebrations takes place during the week of these dates (the third week of October).
+Again, see specific scheduled events on the Niue Tourism website.

 As a country of devout Christians, Christmas is an important holiday for Niueans.
 It’s spent with family while eating some damn good food.
-Usually, there are events in the Alofi Commerical Centre in the lead up to Christmas.
+Usually, there are events in the Alofi Commerical Centre in the lead-up to Christmas.
 Additionally, the island’s resort hosts a Christmas lunch and dinner.
 Find out more about what you could be doing for Christmas in How to Spend Christmas in Niue.

 Christmas Day takes place on December 25.
 It is followed by another public holiday, Boxing Day on the 26th.
+Finally, see what specific events are scheduled on the Niue Tourism website.